Exact Toda Black Holes of Rank-2 Lie Groups: Conclusions

 \section{Conclusions}

 In this paper, we completed two tasks.
-The first task was the construction of two new exact black holes.
+The first task was the construction of Toda solutions of rank-2 Lie groups and associated exact black holes.
 We studied the construction of spherically-symmetric and static black holes charged under two maxwell fields in EMMD theories in general $D$ dimensions.
 We first cast the equations of motion into a set of Toda-like equations and they become integrable Toda equations of all rank-2 Lie groups for suitable dilaton coupling constants.
 We devised a brute-force method and obtained the most general and elegant solutions to the Toda equations.
 The general solutions, which involve naked singularities, have four independent parameters, namely the mass, scalar charge and two electric charges.
 Black hole solutions with regular event horizon emerge if we fine-tune the scalar charge to some specific function of mass and electric charges.
-This allowed us to construct new exact $B_2$ and $G_2$ Toda black holes.
-Our work is an important step towards the construction of Toda black holes for all Lie groups.

 The second task involved the study of the black hole thermodynamics and we used the two new black holes to further confirm the claim of \cite{Lu:2025eub,Yang:2025rud} that the thermodynamics of the EMMD black holes can be obtained without having to know the black hole solutions.
 We then generalized the claim further to include EMDS theories, where multiple Maxwell and dilaton fields are involved.
 We used the known $A_3$ Toda black hole to confirm the claim.
 It is rather intriguing to note that although the scalar charges are not themselves thermodynamic quantities that enter the first law, they play a vital role in computing the thermodynamics directly without solutions.
 Our work expands the portfolio of theories where black hole thermodynamics can be computed without black hole solutions.